 Net metering helps to recoup the initial investment of the cost of the solar PV system itself.
 And if you’re financing your system, this means a faster payback period thanks to the money you’ll be saving every month.

 Reduce growing stress on the electric grid.

 The pressure on the power grid is growing with more energy demands than ever before.
 The utility companies are struggling to keep up with the demand, causing more frequent power outages and forced down-time during rush hours.

 When you have your own energy-producing solar power system, you’re reducing strain on the grid because you’re only pulling in energy during the night (unless you have a solar battery).
 And with net metering, you’re feeding energy back into the grid for other non-solar customers to use, reducing the grid’s overall reliance on fossil fuel energy that is beginning to run out.

 Why Does Net Metering Matter?

-Often times the amount of electricity produced by homes and business is not the same as the amount of power consumed.
+Oftentimes the amount of electricity produced by homes and businesses is not the same as the amount of power consumed.
 Your solar panels will produce energy during the day, while your home may use a significant amount of power when the sun is down.